-If any general-season archery deer permits remain unsold at the end of the general archery season, they will convert to generalseason muzzleloader deer permits on Sept.
-18, 2017.
-You can buy these permits, if available, beginning at 8 a.m.
-MDT at wildlife.utah.gov and from license agents and Division offices. permit for a spike bull elk permit, if a spike bull permit was available.
+Antlerless elk-control permits and any antlerless permits remaining after the antlerless drawing will be available beginning July 26 at 8 a.m.
+MDT.
+You can buy the permits at wildlife.utah.gov and at license agent locations and Division offices. permit for a spike bull elk permit, if a spike bull permit was available.